Old Orchard Street Theatre

-The Old Orchard Street Theatre in Bath, Somerset, England was built as a provincial theatre before becoming a Roman Catholic Church and since 1865 has been a Masonic Hall.
+Old Orchard Street Theatre in Bath, Somerset, England, was built as a provincial theatre before becoming a Roman Catholic church.
+Since 1865, it has been a Masonic Hall.
 It is a Grade II listed building.

 Theatre

 In 1705 the first theatre opened in Bath.
 The building by George Trim was small and cramped and made little profit in the years before its demolition in 1738.
 The site it was on is now the Royal National Hospital for Rheumatic Diseases.
 A New Theatre opened in Kingsmead Street in 1723 and operated until 1751.

 In 1747 John Hippisley proposed the construction of a new theatre and a revised version in 1748 just before his death.
-The planning was taken over by John Palmer, a local brewer and chandler.
+The planning was taken over by John Palmer, a local brewer and chandler, and Thomas Jelly.
 The site for a new theatre was chosen by John Wood, the Elder, who laid out much of the city, on the site of the old orchard of Bath Abbey.
 Construction work for the theatre in Old Orchard Street began in 1748, to designs by the architect Thomas Jolly of Hippesley and Watts, with the work being completed by John Powell in 1750.
 The theatre was 60 ft long and 40 ft board.
 The theatre, known as The St James Theatre, opened on 27 October, under the management of John Palmer, with a performance of William Shakespeare’s Henry IV, Part 2.